mathiashsteffensen/emerald/README.md

 cd emerald && ./scripts/install
 ```

-This will build an `emerald` & an `iem` executable in the current directory.
+This will build `emerald`, `iem`, and `emerald-sandbox-worker` executables in
+the current directory.

 To run a source file of Ruby code: